 Other Advent markets scattered around the city are typically Viennese in style and generally cater more to locals, taking place predominantly in the German language.

-On the other hand, if the weather is fine, you’ll have more opportunities for wandering around the compact city and experiencing some of the city’s wonderful outdoor parks and attractions.
+On the other hand, if the weather is clear, you’ll have more opportunities to explore the compact city and experience some of its wonderful outdoor parks and attractions.

-If you don’t know much about Innsbruck, the city runs along the emerald green River Inn and is surrounded by spectacular mountains on all sides.
+If you don’t know much about Innsbruck, it’s situated along the emerald-green River Inn and is surrounded by spectacular mountains on all sides.

 Book one of my recommended hotels near Innsbruck Christmas market to be conveniently located during your stay.

-Graz has several unique Christmas markets worth visiting and is a great option if you want to get away from the crowds in Vienna.
+As several unique Christmas markets are scattered throughout the city, Graz is a great option if you’re looking to get away from the crowds in Vienna.

 Few people get to visit Hallstatt Christmas Market as it’s a unique event that only runs for one day each year.

-Book your hotel near Hallstatt Christmas Market early or arrange a tour from Salzburg.
+Book one of these hotels near Hallstatt Christmas Market early or arrange a tour from Salzburg.